 We founded Adventure Blokes (AB) while we were road tripping around Scotland and Iceland at the beginning of 2016 and that was when we first created the name.

-We’ve been best friends from the ripe age of 6 years old and we continue to share similar passion whether it’s hiking, photography, camping, 4×4 or planning our next adventure.
+We’ve been best friends from the ripe age of 6 years old and we continue to share similar passions, whether it’s hiking, photography, camping, 4×4 or planning our next adventure.
 We had always been explorers and sought adventure long before the creation of this brain child.
 Mike was a sponsored fisherman, and Scott loved motorbikes and four-wheel driving.

 Ever since we started sharing our journey of Iceland and Scotland, it’s just blossomed and grown rapidly.
 We both still have corporate jobs and live in the heart of suburbia in Sydney but every weekend or chance we get, we adventure into nature to press pause on reality.

 Our journey is about documenting the vast expanse of nature and the immense beauty it holds.
 It’s truly awe-inspiring swimming under a thundering waterfall or sleeping under the Milky Way.
 It’s basic, yet the emotions are so complex.
 We just want to capture those moments and allow others to experience a glimpse of it and to encourage them to follow suit.

 Where is home base for Adventure Blokes?

 As we mentioned, we’re both from Sydney.
 It has provided us with so many adventures and experiences which are all so close to home either in the Royal National Park or Ku-ring-gaI National Park and even down south to the highlands or west to the mountains.

 From your experiences what are the best 3 things to take on expeditions?

 Number one priority for us is always a camera!
 We’re no professionals behind the lens but we’re on the learning curve and improving our skills.
 We’ve recently picked up a drone and it’s seriously revolutionised our imagery and capabilities.